mollie/WooCommerce/tests/qa/README.md

 	npm run parallel-transaction-eur-block
 	```

-	\* - there's a number of tests which can be executed in parallel to speed up test execution (see `projects` section in `playwright.config.ts`).
+	> Note: there's a number of tests which can be executed in parallel to speed up test execution (see `projects` section in `playwright.config.ts`).

 - Run several tests by test ID